 Engagement and involvement.
 WLM involves all of its staff, as well as clients and residents and volunteers, in developing its strategy.
 We have regular away days for each team which feeds into the overall strategy.

 Proper training, induction and support.
 We provide new staff with thorough inductions and invest in our staff's training and development.
 We have a Vocational Training fund to which staff can apply to help fund courses or give flexible work patterns that aid their professional development.

 Reflective Practice.
-All of our frontline workers engage in regular Reflective Practice within their teams.
-These are sessions facilitated by a trained psycologist who helps the team reflect on how the work is impacting them as individuals and as a group.
+All of our managers and frontline workers engage in regular Reflective Practice within their teams.
+These are sessions facilitated by a trained psychologist who helps the team reflect on how the work is impacting them as individuals and as a group.

 Employee Assistance Programme.
 We offer the use of a free helpline available to anyone who works or volunteers for WLM to access confidential support and advice for a wide range of issues.
 As a part of this scheme, face to face counselling is offered.

 Living Wage Employer.
 WLM was one of the first thousand organisations to become an accredited Living Wage Employer.
 For more information visit livingwage.org.uk

 WLM is an equal opportunities employer.
 We cherish the fact that WLM is a mixed community made up of people from a wide range of backgrounds and we see this as a core expression of our inclusive Christian ethos.

 WLM has an absolute commitment to diversity which is about:

 We are committed to ensuring within the framework of the law that our workplaces are free from unlawful or unfair discrimination on the grounds of colour, race, nationality, ethnic or national origin, gender (including gender reassignment), sexuality, religion or beliefs, marital status, disability, age, pregnancy or trade union membership, or the fact that they are a part-time worker or a fixed-term employee.